 - Tiki Bar Closed - Finally, the Tiki Bar would be closed and not serving drinks or food, which would make our stay a much worse experience.

-I decided I safely had a whole day to make my decision on leaving or staying, and we eventually hit the sack.
+I decided that timewise I had maybe a day to make my decision on leaving or staying, and with this we eventually hit the sack.

 Once we got up the next morning, we had our coffee, and after much discussion, we decided it was safer to be back at our home south of Tampa than gambling on our lifestyle by staying.